eden-brekke/Code-102-Reading-Notes/README.md

 ###### Markdown?
 Why not Markup?

-Markdown is a lightweight form of coding that allows you to make anywhere from basic to more intermediate websites to share the information most important to you. <br>
+Markdown is a lightweight form of coding that allows you to create things such as websites, documents, notes, books, presentations, email messages, and technical documentation, it can range from very basic to advanced.
+Making it an easy way for you to share the information most important to you. <br>
 Here are great resources out there to provide you with the a wonderful [Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) for Markdown as well as some more advanced, but still [Basic Syntax](https://www.markdownguide.org/basic-syntax/) for Markdown. <br>
 With these tools, building your website is only a few keystrokes, some clicks, a bit of *google fu* and a mindset away. <br>
 Mindset you ask?
 There are two common Mindsets when you're in a learning environment.
 Fixed Mindset, and Growth Mindset. <br>